vkakerbeck/tbp.monty/docs/how-monty-works/open-questions.md

 - How are goal states decomposed into sub-goals?

 ## Model-Free Policies and the Motor System
-- How does the motor system decide which goal state to implement (given that every/many LMs produce goal states)?
+- How does the motor system decide which goal state to carry out (given that every/many LMs produce goal states)?

 # CMP